guptaanu412/example-course-specs/README.md

 Output: 5-10 exercises that use the skills you intend to teach.
 These will help communicate the concrete goals of the course to others, and help you uncover dependencies you didn't realize you had.

-Note that these are **not** the complete set of exercises for your course, but rather milestones along the way
+Note: these will normally be included in the finished course.
-(typically two per chapter).
+They are **not** all of its exercises, but rather milestones along the way (typically 2-3 per chapter).
-Note also that you should **not** worry about the order of these exercises yet;
+Do not worry about their order;
 you will do that in the next step.

 </em>